gvwilson/sensibleadventures/nardica/nardica.md

 Instead of answering,
 Wales pressed his palm against the nearest corner of the control panel.
-The images from the ship's cameras slid to the side to make room for a larger image.
+The images from the ship's cameras slid aside to make room for a larger one.

 It took Iffy a moment to recognize the ocean seen from on high through a fisheye lens.
 The irregular lines running diagonally across it were wave crests, and the speck near the bottom was the *Guinevere*.
 There was a whole lot of nothing around them,